The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering: Model realisation and analysis

-In section~\ref{sec:model} we describe a simple model, that fits in the so-called ``inelastic dark matter (iDM) scenario", which is well suited to increase the number of Bhabha events at KLOE while evading at the same time all other experimental constraints.
-As discussed above, this will imply that the true value of the KLOE luminosity is lower than the value inferred by the collaboration, and the true value of $\shad$ is accordingly larger.
-In section~\ref{sec:numerics} we first review the details of the luminosity measurements in the different experiments that contributed to the determination of $\shad$, and then we analyse quantitatively the effects on the determination of $\amhvplo$ from $\shad$ data that could result from an overestimation of the KLOE luminosity.
-In section~\ref{sec:constraints} we study various constraints on this model.
-Finally, in section~\ref{sec:allinall} we discuss the optimal conditions under which the different $a_\mu$ related tensions (KLOE vs. BaBar determination of $\shad$, data-driven vs. lattice estimate of $\amhvplo$, theoretical prediction vs. experimental measurement of $a_\mu$) can be maximally reduced simultaneously.
+In section~\ref{sec:model} we describe a simple model, that fits in the so-called ``inelastic dark matter (iDM) scenario", which is well suited to increase the number of Bhabha events in KLOE08 and to provide additional $\mu^+\mu^-$ events in KLOE12, while evading at the same time all other experimental constraints.
+In section~\ref{sec:numericslum} we first review the details of the luminosity measurements in the different experiments that contributed to the determination of $\shad$, and then we analyse quantitatively the effects on the determination of $\amhvplo$ from $\shad$ data that could result from an overestimation of the KLOE luminosity.
+In section~\ref{sec:numericsmumu} we study the effects of additional NP-related $\mu\mu X$ events at KLOE12.